226129/Ecommerce-/README.md

 # Ecommerce-
 ## Description
-This ecommerce is designed for educational purposes and all the contents are just to get the knowledge on how this ecommerces work.
-The platform will be a simple ecommerce about some products with payment methods, categories, users with their dashboards, shopping cart, etc.
+This ecommerce is designed for educational purposes and all the contents are just to get the knowledge on how ecommerces work.
+The platform will be a simple ecommerce about some products with payment methods, categories, users with their dashboards, a shopping cart, etc.

 ## Technologies
 - **Backend**: Django